Syslog message classes and associated message ID numbers

 Create a message list that specifies the message class.

-The syslog message class provides a method of categorizing syslog messages by type, equivalent to a feature or function of the device.
-For example, the rip class denotes RIP routing.
+Use the syslog message class to categorize syslog messages by type, such as features or functions of the device.
+For example, use the RIP class for RIP routing.

-All syslog messages in a particular class share the same initial three digits in their syslog message ID numbers.
-For example, all syslog message IDs that begin with the digits 611 are associated with the vpnc (VPN client) class.
-Syslog messages associated with the VPN client feature range from 611101 to 611323.
+Syslog messages in the same class have the same three initial digits in their message ID numbers.
+For example, the syslog messages for the VPN client feature use ID numbers 611101 to 611323.

-In addition, most of the ISAKMP syslog messages have a common set of prepended objects to help identify the tunnel.
-These objects precede the descriptive text of a syslog message when available.
-If the object is not known at the time that the syslog message is generated, the specific heading = value combination does not appear.
+Most ISAKMP syslog messages include prepended objects that identify the tunnel.
+When available, these objects appear before the descriptive text of a syslog message.
+If the object is unknown when the syslog message is generated, the heading and value combination is omitted.

 Group = groupname, Username = user, IP = IP_address

-Where the group is the tunnel-group, the username is the username from the local database or AAA server, and the IP address is the public IP address of the remote access client or Layer 2 peer.
+The term 'group' here refers to the tunnel-group configuration.
+The username is from the local database or AAA server.
+The IP address is the public IP address of the remote access client or Layer 2 peer.

-The following table lists the message classes and the range of message IDs in each class.
+See the message classes and the range of message ID numbers in each class in this table.

 Class |